 - False-positive due to a non-narcotic substance.

 Most marijuana drug tests are set to a sensitivity of 50ng/ml.
 This won’t allow a positive test due to passive exposure under any but the most extreme circumstances.
-For instance, being trapped in a car with chain smokers for several hours.
 If you’re taking a more sensitive test, such as one set to 20ng/ml, this can happen, though.

 However, so much smoke was added to the chambers that many participants opted to wear goggles for eye irritation.
-The authors agreed that marijuana users were unlikely to recreate such an extreme environment in the real world.
+The authors of the study agreed that marijuana users were unlikely to recreate such an extreme environment in the real world.

 It’s nearly impossible to beat a positive urine test these days.
 Testing now involves a two-step process:

 - The specimen is screened with an immunoassay test like EMIT.

 - If the result is positive, it’s submitted for further testing via a gas chromatography-mass spectrometer.